Decentralized Process Management (dFLOW)

 What are the main advantages of such a system?

 At foremost it allows Organizations to collaborate on an entirely new level, sharing the implementation of a complex process and the various roles they may participate within instead of sharing a design document about the process and the specification of the message exchanges they should follow.
 The sharing of the implementation also applies of sharing the lifecycle of the process and the governance processes, which are evolving the processes throughout their lifetime.

 As the implementation of the process is on the Blockchain, all important & corresponding data is recorded there as well making any dispute resolution very fast and straight forward and providing the regulators direct access & runtime verification of compliance.
 Please note that there are numerous techniques how to ensure data privacy rules between the organizations to control, which Organization has what kind of exposure & control to some particular data set.

 We inherit all the benefits of Blockchain technologies being full transparency & insight, immutability, global accessibility, no downtime SLA, incorruptibility, complete history log, etc.

 Our next step will be to incorporate Workflow capabilities, solve the problem of Integration (via using Oracles and other innovative Blockchain technology advancements in this field) and look into decentralized Identity Management capabilities (such as Hyperledger Indy, uPort, etc.).
-Also we are investigating the feasibility of building a public blockchain with process management capabilities and the possibility of an ICO funding scenario for this purpose.
+Also we are investigating the feasibility of building a public blockchain with process management capabilities and the possibility of introducing a utility token.